An Unfair Comparison

 42:51 It is not given to any mortal that Allah should speak to him, except by Revelation or from behind a veil.
 Otherwise, He sends forth a Messenger who reveals by His Permission whatever He wishes.
 He is, indeed, All-High, All-Wise.

 42:52 That is how We revealed to you (O Muhammad) a Spirit by Our Command.
 You did not know what the Book is nor what is Belief; but We made it a light, by which We guide whomever We wish of Our Servants.
 You will surely guide unto a Straight Path;

-The contents of the Koran, according to the Koran, were delivered by the Archangel Gabriel to a wealthy merchant from the Quraysh tribe of Mecca by the name of Muhammad during impressive private meetings, two of which are described here.
+The contents of the Koran, according to the Koran, were delivered by Gabriel, God’s Messenger to the Messenger during often impressive private meetings, two of which are described here.

 53:1 By the star when it goes down,